 Tony is currently Professor of Chemical Biology at Imperial College London.

 Anna is the stress and cortisol measurement Scientific Advisor to Mint Diagnostics.
 Anna has an international reputation in psychobiological research including physiological stress responses, and has conducted award winning work on the biological effects of stress and other psychological and behavioural factors across the lifespan.
-She is currently lead on an EU training network ‘PANINI’ studying the effects of physical activity and nutrition on ageing.
-Anna is a Professor in Behavioural Medicine at the University of Birmingham.
+She led the EU training network ‘PANINI’ studying the effects of physical activity and nutrition on ageing.
+Anna is a Professor in Behavioural Medicine at the University of Stirling.

-Richard is Technical Lead for Physiology at the English Institute of Sport and has provided physiological support to Olympic and Paralympic athletes and national governing bodies across three Olympic cycles.
+Richard is the Sports Science advisor to Mint Diagnostics.
+He is Technical Lead for Physiology at the English Institute of Sport and has provided physiological support to Olympic and Paralympic athletes and national governing bodies across three Olympic cycles.
 He is currently leading the EIS Bioscience program, focused on enhancing the EIS/UK Sport system’s ability to solve athlete health and performance challenges using biomarker research and innovation.
 Richard completed a PhD from the University of Surrey examining iron deficiency in endurance athletes, is a Senior Lecturer at St Mary’s University, a visiting fellow at Loughborough University and Senior Consultant Editor (Elite Sport) for the journal, Experimental Physiology.

 - Get insight into performance dips

 - Optimise training loads to achieve the greatest gains

 - Avoid non-functional over-reach, illness and injury

 - Link female hormones data to self-reported symptoms and performance